 Fibromyalgia is a condition which causes extreme tiredness and pain all over the body (especially in the muscles and tissues surrounding the joints).
 It is also associated with depression.
 People with fibromyalgia may also experience difficulty sleeping, muscle stiffness, headaches, irritable bowel syndrome (IBS), etc.

-The exact cause of fibromyalgia is unknown, but the following factors are believed to be involved in contributing to this disease:
+It is believed that the exact cause of fibromyalgia is still unknown, but the following factors are suspected to be involved in contributing to this disease:

-– Fibromyalgia (like endometriosis) is believed to be potential side effect of yeast (Candida albicans) overgrowth, which can be caused by diet low in raw vegetables and high in refined sugar and other refined carbohydrates, use of birth control pills (BCPs) and antibiotics.
+– Fibromyalgia (like endometriosis) is believed to be potential side effect of yeast (Candida albicans) overgrowth, which can be caused by a diet low in raw vegetables and high in refined sugar and other refined carbohydrates, use of birth control pills (BCPs) and antibiotics.
+Yeast overgrowth in the intestines can diminish the production of serotonin in the gut and low serotonin is strongly associated with fibromyalgia.

 – Some researches maintain that fibromyalgia is directly related to high levels of toxins (especially mercury, lead and fluoride) which can lead to negative chemical changes.